Have you hired a lawyer before? Most of our clients never have, and don’t know what to expect. If that describes you

-The purpose of a TELG consultation is to determine whether your claim looks viable.
+The purpose of most TELG consultations is to determine whether a legal path looks viable.
 We rely entirely on the information you provide, so our opinion is tentative.
-After your consultation we’ll tell you a few things:
+Toward the end of your consultation we’ll tell you a few things:

 - Which laws are most likely to apply to your situation

-- Whether we believe you have a case that’s worth your time to pursue
+- Whether we believe you have options that are worth your time to pursue

 - What your next steps might be — and what deadlines you face

 If you seem to have a solid case, we’ll likely offer to evaluate your claims more formally (Step 3 below).
 We might suggest a different legal path, however — or just advise you to find a better workplace.
 In some cases we might suggest moving directly to representation (Step 4 below); this is typical in salary negotiations, for instance.

 Some people find that a consultation is all they need from TELG: Our advice satisfies their needs.
 If that’s the right outcome for you, we are very happy.

 Step 3: Evaluation

 At TELG, an evaluation involves our full legal arsenal — not just attorneys, but investigators, consultants, and support staff as needed.
 We’ll ask you for more documentation and evidence.
 We may interview witnesses and other relevant actors.

 Our purpose is simple: To establish, as quickly as possible, whether we can formulate a legal strategy that offers you a good chance of achieving your goal.

 Evaluations generally take two weeks or less.
 We’ll estimate the timeline before you sign up.
 Note that TELG’s standard evaluation includes an assessment of how well you’ll handle the stress of a legal battle.